Mutation-based Evaluation of Cryptographic API Misuse Detectors

-\myparagraphnew{Step 2 -- Evaluating \detectors and identifying {\em unkilled/undetected} mutants} To evaluate a \detector, we analyzed the mutants using the \detector, and identified the mutants that were {\em not killed} by it, \ie\ {\em undetected} as misuse.
-To facilitate accurate identification of killed mutants, we compare the mutation log \tool{} generates when inserting mutants (which describes the precise location and type of mutant injected, for each mutant), and the reports from \detectors{}, which for all the tools contained precise location features such as the class/method names, line numbers, and other details such as associated variables.
-To elaborate, we use the following methodology: \add{We first compare the analysis report generated by the \detector/target on a mutated app, with its analysis report on the original (\ie unmutated) version of the same app.
-Any difference in the two reports can be attributed to mutants inserted by \tool, \ie denotes an instance of a ``mutant being killed''.
-To identify the mutant that was killed, we obtain location features (\ie type, file, class, method, line number and/or variables associated) of the specific ``killed mutant'' from the \detectors report on the mutated app, and use them to search for a unique mutant in \tools mutation log.
-If a match is found, we mark that specific mutant as killed.
+\myparagraphnew{Step 2 -- Evaluating \detectors and identifying {\em undetected} mutants} To evaluate a \detector, we analyzed the mutants using the \detector, and identified the mutants that were {\em not detected} by it, \ie\ {\em undetected} as misuse using similar methodology in both the previous and current study.
+To facilitate accurate identification of undetected mutants, we compare the mutation log \tool{} generates when inserting mutants (which describes the precise location and type of mutant injected, for each mutant), and the reports from \detectors{}, which for all the tools contained precise location features such as the class/method names, line numbers, and other details such as associated variables.
+To elaborate, we use the following methodology: We first compare the analysis report generated by the \detector/target on a mutated app, with its analysis report on the original (\ie unmutated) version of the same app.
+Any difference in the two reports can be attributed to mutants inserted by \tool, \ie denotes an instance of a ``mutant being not detected''.
+To identify the mutant that was not detected, we obtain location features (\ie type, file, class, method, line number and/or variables associated) of the specific ``undetected mutant'' from the \detectors report on the mutated app, and use them to search for a unique mutant in \tools mutation log.
+If a match is found, we mark that specific mutant as not detected.